renatoathaydes/actors/README.md

 ## ActorGroup

+`ActorGroup` allows several `Actor` instances to be grouped together, all based on the same `Handler` implementation, but executed according to one of the available strategies:

+* `RoundRobin` - send message to a single `Actor`, alternating which member of the group receives the message.
+* `MHandlesWithNAcks` - send message to `m` `Actor`s, wait for at least `n` acks.

-For cases where messages are CPU intensive to handle and there may be many of them, the `ActorGroup` class can be used.
+`RoundRobing` is appropriate for cases where messages are CPU intensive to handle and there may be many of them.

-It multiplexes messages to a number of `Actor`s which use the same type of `Handler` to handle messages.
+`MHandlesWithNAcks` is a way to achieve high reliability by duplicating effort, as not all `Actor`s in the group may be healthy at all times.
+Having a few "backups" doing the same work on each message may be a good idea in case one or more of the expected receivers are likely to fail, as the system will still continue to work without issues as long as `n` actors remain healthy...
+Also, by sending the same message to several actors, the message might be received in different locations, making it much harder for it to be lost.

 ```dart
 // create a group of 4 actors